EthanIrby8/Final-Project-CPE646/README.md

 Each model is saved to a HDF5 file, thanks to Keras.
 HDF stands for Hierarchical Data Format.
 HDF5 uses a file directory to organize data within that file and ensure long-term access to the large amounts of data stored within the file.
 Loading a model on your own machine just requires you to have tensorflow and keras installed.
 Versions of tensorflow >= 1.14.0 will work just fine.

 Each model has been saved using tensorflow's model.save method.
 The model's weights, architecture, and training configuration has all been stored in one file.
-Any access to re-create the original code is not required to load model.
+The original source code to re-create the model is not required as loading the model using the below statements below is sufficient.

-Here are quick and easy steps to follow:
+Here are some quick and easy steps to load the model:
-1) Import necessary libraries
+1) Import keras and tensorflow libraries
 2) new_model = tf.keras.models.load_model("Model 1-32x3-CNN_v2.hdf5") or ('Model 2-32x3-DNN.hdf5')
 3) new_model.summary() # View the layers and parameters of either model

-And that's it!
-Train or make predictions on images of your choosing.
+4) call new_model.fit to train the model on data of your choice

+Since the optimizer and its state are saved as well, training will restart from where it left off.
+Make predictions and evaluate the model on images of your choosing.